 I found intriguing both the idea that it is possible as a female politician to write identifiably ‘like a woman’, and that this necessarily precludes writing like an economist.
 Does specialism and expertise neutralise women’s gender; does neutrality mean, in reality, writing ‘like a man’?
 How does this affect women’s ability to develop their ideas, and how those ideas are received?
 And how has this dual expectation, about how women should write, and which writing is taken seriously, shaped the canon on international thought?
-As Patricia Owens and Katharina Rietzler make clear, if we want to do the work of recovering women’s writing about international thought, we need to examine how work that has been understood to be carried out by ‘women’ has been received, and understand how the ‘operations of gender, the discursive organization and interpretation of sexual difference’ have shaped the ‘conditions, content and reception’ of international thought.
-But we also need to continuously interrogate the idea that there is a single way that women interject in this field, or that women’s writing has some essential womanly category that makes it stand out from that of men, or that women’s international thought is worthy of study only because it has some feminine essence that men’s international thought is lacking (or free from).
+As Patricia Owens and Katharina Rietzler make clear, if we want to do the work of recovering women’s writing about international thought, we need to examine how work understood to be carried out by ‘women’ has been received, and understand how the ‘operations of gender, the discursive organization and interpretation of sexual difference’ have shaped the ‘conditions, content and reception’ of international thought.
+But, Owens, Rietzler, Kimberly Hutchings and Sarah C. Dunstan, the editors of the accompanying anthology argue, we also need to continuously interrogate the idea that there is a single way that women interject in this field, or that women’s writing has some essential womanly category that makes it stand out from that of men, or that women’s international thought is worthy of study only because it has some feminine essence that men’s international thought is lacking (or free from).
 We need to avoid ‘essentializing or romanticising women’ whilst simultaneously understanding that without including women (or in fact anyone who is not a cis man) in the IR canon, that canon will remain incomplete.